aws-samples/aws-eksd-eksa-hybrid/README.md

 ```
  </details>

 As such, run this script in the AWS Cloud9 terminal to consume the Movies REST API across all the EKS clusters.
-Also, you can perform additional calls to the API as per your convience.
+Also, you can perform additional calls to the API as per your convenience.
 The script below is only a reference:

 ```bash
 chmod +x node-rest-api-test.sh